 Leveraging Brain Chemistry in Game Design

 Moving from dopamine’s role in gaming addiction, let’s explore how game designers use brain chemistry to hook us.
-Game makers are like brain hackers.
+Game developers are like brain hackers.
 They know what makes our minds tick and use it to keep us playing.

 They also use storytelling to engage our emotions.
 This builds a strong mindset and connection to the game.
 Some games even boost well-being by making us feel good about ourselves.